jesseleite/caravel/README.md

 Your model's `$caravel` property allows you to define fillable fields, field modifiers, validation rules, etc. for the purpose of creating and updating in Caravel.
 You are not required to set the `$fillable` property for the purpose of Caravel.
 There are two ways to approach configuring a field:

 1. Shorthand string configuration, which allows you to quickly specify field type (eg. `type:simplemde`), field modifiers (eg. `unlist`), as well as [Laravel Validation](https://laravel.com/docs/validation#available-validation-rules) rules.
-Using pipe `|` separators for specifying multiple modifiers.
+Specify multiple modifiers and/or rules using pipe `|` separators.

 2. Nested array configuration, which allows you to nest array elements for `type`, `modifiers`, `rules`, `label`, `help`, and `relation`.